LOCALLA NEIGHBORHOOD GUIDE

 The name means Harbor of the King in Spanish, and the ambition was always that grand.
 The dream of a marina here dates to 1887 when developer M.C.
 Wicks invested $300,000 trying to turn the Playa del Rey estuary into a commercial harbor.
 He went bankrupt.
 The land reverted to duck hunters and wetlands for the better part of a century.

 It took the Kennedy administration, the Army Corps of Engineers, and $36.25 million in federal and county funding to finally make it happen.
 Basin B welcomed the first boaters in 1962.
-Architect Victor Gruen designed the master plan.
 The harbor was officially dedicated in April 1965.
 Fisherman's Village, designed to resemble a New England seaport, was added in 1969.

 What makes Marina del Rey genuinely different from its neighbors is honesty about what it is.
 It was planned from scratch.
 It lacks the organic chaos of Venice or the old-money polish of Santa Monica.
-What it has instead is water on every side, 5,000 boat slips, direct access to the 22-mile Strand, and a price point that is meaningfully lower than the neighborhoods immediately north.
-That combination has made it one of the most renter-heavy zip codes on the Westside, and one of the most underrated for buyers who actually want to own.
+What it has instead is water on every side, 5,000 boat slips, direct access to the 22-mile Strand, and a price point meaningfully lower than the neighborhoods immediately north.

 The sea lions here do not respect private property.
 They are known to board boats in the marina uninvited and are largely unbothered by the concept of ownership.